 3. Blue Cash Everyday Card from American Express

 The American Express Blue Cash Everyday Card offers an excellent rewards program for everyday purchases.
-Cardholders receive 3% cash back on grocery store purchases up to $6,000, 2% cash back at gas stations and department stores, and 1% cash back on all other purchases.
-American Express offers a $150 statement credit when you open the account.
-The card has no annual fee and carries a variable APR that ranges from 13.99% to 23.99%.
+Cardholders receive 3% cash back on grocery store, gas station and online retail purchases up to $6,000, and 1% cash back on all other purchases.

 5. Citi Diamond Preferred Card